221FA04356/codsoft_task1/README.md

 ## Example

 How the calculator works:

 Select operation:
 1. Add
 2. Subtract
 3. Multiply
 4. Divide
 5. Modulus

+OUTPUT:
 Enter choice (1/2/3/4/5): 1
 Enter first number: 10
 Enter second number: 5
 10 + 5 = 15
+Do you want to perform another calculation? (yes/no):